MichaelsPlayground/FirebaseLinkBase/setup_firebase.md

 7) As a last example press "Add new Provider" and press the "Google" button
 8) Enable the switch for the "Google" provider and choose the Email address of your Google account as "Support email for project".
 9) Press "Save" and we should be ready now, but a message appears: "Can't enable Google sign-in.
 An identical OAuth client already exists."
+** This a serious warning because it means: A package name needs to be UNIQUE when using Google authentication.** In the end you won't be able to use Google authentication within your project and the only chance is a change of your application package to a unique one.
+I changed it to "de.androidcrypto.firebase.quickstart.auth", deleted the old "app" in Firebase console and added the changed one.
+There are some additional clicks and deletion steps to go but in the end you get a running client accepting the Google authentication.

-This is accompanied by the note that we need to run some more steps:
+10) This is accompanied by the note that we need to run some more steps:
 ```plaintext
 Enabling Google sign-in for the first time creates new OAuth clients, which are automatically added to the config files for your apps.